-The early use of nerve blocks may be used to prevent PHN and avoid nerve damage in the affected areas.
+The early use of nerve blocks may prevent PHN and avoid nerve damage in the affected areas.
 To prevent shingles pain, a specialist must perform several nerve blocks during the shingles phase.
-This, however, should be discussed with your pain doctor.
+This, however, should be discussed with a shingles pain doctor.

-Are nerve blocks effective for treating shingles pain?
+How effective are nerve blocks in treating shingles pain?

 Nerve block therapy is one of the safest and most effective strategies to treat shingles pain.
 The effects vary from patient to patient and depend on the type of nerve block.

 Nevertheless, remember your doctor must analyze your case before deciding which is the best treatment for you.
 At our pain center, one of our specialists will create a comprehensive pain management plan for you depending on your personal needs.

 Do nerve block injections require any preparation?

 Your doctor will give you instructions before the nerve block procedure, which you must follow.

 - Stop taking blood-thinning drugs, like Aspirin, at least 10 days before the injection.
 Remember, you should always inform your doctor if you are taking this type of medication.

 - Avoid taking anti-inflammatory medicines, such as ibuprofen, 24 hours before the nerve block.